Adirondacks

 Fall colors in Acadia National Park

-Acadia National Park Sand Beach
+Sand Beach Acadia National Park in Maine

-Sand Beach in Acadia National Park, Maine
+Sand Beach Acadia National Park in Maine

 Acadia National Park Carriage Roads